Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: RESULTS AND DISCUSSION

 For each nucleus, we compute its distance from the stability line as

 As adopted in Ref.~\cite{niu2019comparative}, a threshold of $dZ_{\mathrm{cut}} = 3$ is used to separate nuclei into three regions: $\beta$-stable region with $|dZ| \leq dZ_{\mathrm{cut}}$, proton-rich region with $ dZ > dZ_{\mathrm{cut}}$, and neutron-rich region with $ dZ < -dZ_{\mathrm{cut}}$.
-By separately analyzing the feature significance in each region, we can identify the feature relevance to nuclei under different isospin conditions more clearly.
+By separately analyzing the feature importance in each region, we can identify the feature relevance to nuclei under different isospin conditions more clearly.

-In Fig.~\ref{fig3}, we illustrate the significances of different physical features for predicting both nuclear masses and charge radii across the neutron-rich, $\beta$-stable, and proton-rich regions of the nuclear chart.
-As indicated by the large SHAP values in panel (a), the bulk features, namely proton number $Z$, volume term $A$, surface term $A^{2/3}$, and Coulomb energy term, mainly contribute to the predicted mass in the $\beta$-stable region.
-In contrast, the features such as $A^{1/3}$ and pairing effects $N_{eo}$ and $Z_{eo}$ make relatively minor contributions, which is consistent with the well-established liquid-drop model.
-For the proton-rich region, the SHAP values for the Coulomb term and proton shell effect ($v_{p}$) increase compared to the $\beta$-stable region.
+In Fig.~\ref{fig3}, we illustrate the importance of different physical features for predicting both nuclear masses and charge radii across the neutron-rich, $\beta$-stable, and proton-rich regions of the nuclear chart.
+As shown in panel (a) for the mass case, the bulk features namely neutron number $N$, proton number $Z$, volume term $A$, surface term $A^{2/3}$, Coulomb energy term, and isospin asymmetry term with generally larger SHAP values are demonstrated as the most important features, while the pairing term and shell-related terms show less importance, which is consistent with the well-established liquid-drop model.
+However, there are minor differences in three typical regions.
+For example, the isospin asymmetry term in both proton-rich and neutron-rich regions is much more important than in the $\beta$-stable region.
+This is because of the important additional symmetry energy for the nuclei in former two regions.
+Besides, for the proton-rich region, the SHAP values for the Coulomb term and proton shell effect ($v_{p}$) are larger than those for the $\beta$-stable region.
 This is due to the stronger electrostatic repulsion among protons and the enhanced role of proton-shell closures.
 In the neutron-rich region, the neutron shell effect ($v_{n}$) becomes more important compared to the $\beta$-stable region.
-Many nuclei in this region are close to magic neutron numbers, amplifying the impact of the neutron shell structure.
-Overall, these results indicate that both bulk properties and shell effects are essential across all regions of the nuclear chart, but they can provide different relative significances in specified nuclear regions.
+Overall, these results demonstrate that bulk properties provide the primary contributions to the mass predictions in all regions of the nuclear chart, whereas the pairing and shell-related effects contribute less.